robinhood-suite/robinhood4/doc/coding-style.rst

 prohibited.
 Consider splitting your function or encapsulating some variables in a ``struct``.

-The only exception to this rule is about ``for`` loops, for which it is encouraged to declare elements in the first part of the loop:
+The only exception to this rule are ``for`` loops, for which you are encouraged to declare loop-local variables in the initializer part of the ``for``
+construct:

 .. code:: C

     for (size_t i = 0; i < ; i++)
         something(i);

-This allows *hiding* meaningless loop variables and restricting their scope to a minimal.
+This allows hiding meaningless loop variables and restricting their scope to a minimum.

 Naming
 ======